spell1612/The-Labyrinth/README.md

 ## Installation
 There're no particular steps, just grab the latest release *.exe and run it.

-*I suggest using DOSbox*
-Currently only supports 32bit OSs
+*I suggest using DOSbox as it currently only supports 32bit OSs*

 *Gimme a pull request if you want to fix anything/help me in porting to the newer C++ standards*